rtucker1/Cyber-Notes/Prework-Revamp/modules/module-3-Understanding-the-Job-Market.md

 ## **2. COMPTIA Activity**

+This activity is designed to introduce you to the world of information technology certifications.
+A certification is a testament to your skills and proficiency in a certain subject area or technology.
+Holding certifications has been shown to increase a job seeker's marketability to employers as well as result in a higher salary when hired.
+Certifications can also help you further your professional development.
+There are a variety of certifications available.
+Obtaining a certification almost always involves passing an exam.

 To explore various certification pathways and general landscape, we will be using a resource developed by CompTIA, a certification body and professional organization.
 Here's what you need to do:

 1. Go to the [IT Certification Roadmap](https://certification.comptia.org/docs/default-source/downloadablefiles/it-certification-roadmap.pdf).